LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 With the absence of recursion, NASA can handle run away code in a simple manner specified in rule 2.
 Threading is also a concern.
 Each thread has their own stack in the same memory space, so it is possible for a recursive function in a thread to completely clobber another thread.
-Of course this would depend on how the threads are implemented.
 I do recognize the usage of recursion.
 Some problems may just be too complex for iterative implementations like trees or parsing a JSON.
 I doubt that NASA is parsing JSONs on Mars though.
-Depending on your constraints, I would say to avoid using recursion if you can as any recursive solution can be implemented as an iterative one.
+I would say to avoid using recursion if you can as any recursive solution can be implemented as an iterative one.

-Setjmp and longjmp make sense given the embedded environment and saftey critical requirements.
+Setjmp and longjmp make sense given the embedded environment and safety critical requirements.
-TI haven't used them since I was never in an environment to use them.
+I haven't used them since I was never in an environment to use them.
 From my understanding it's like a super sized out of scope goto which just sounds like the complete opposite of a simple control flow.
 Supposedly they are useful for getting out of deep errors or useful for exception handling.
 However, because of rules 5 and 7 the exceptions should be caught before they occur.
 This isn't to say exception handling is bad, it's just that C has a different way of catching errors.
-Langauges that have exception handling it is good to use.
+Languages that have exception handling should use it.
 For the most part in normal programming these two methods don't need to be used at all.

 Goto is a little weird.
-Goto isn't inheriently evil as some think.
+Goto isn't inherently evil as some think.
+A lot of the hatred is from a time where it was rampantly abused, and this hatred has been passed along.
 I've seen some valid uses for goto like jumping to handle clean up.
 Deep nested loops as well, but I think fixing the deep nesting would be better.
-When there wasn't structured constructs like for and while it would of course be abused.
-There simply wasn't another option for flow.
-However, we have structured programming now.
-Goto now adays I feel is a signal of breaking control flow or trying to force its usage.
-It feels more like you've programmed yourself into a corner and goto is the only way out.
+Goto has this niche usage that can aid in readability, yet feels like an eyesore.
+It makes sense why it's banned for what it can bring, and its ban doesn't hurt anything.

 ### 2. Give all terminating loops a statically determinable upper-bound